Ever wonder how certain digital marketing tactics impact each other? And how you can mix them together for maximum results?

 The short answer is no, they are not mutually exclusive tactics.
 In fact, they all impact each other and they all have the ability to enhance the performance of the other tactics.

-In this article, I’ll explain how, and I’m going to focus on what I consider to be the 4 core digital marketing tactics:
+In this article, I’ll explain how, and I’m going to focus on these core digital marketing tactics:

 - Search Engine Optimization (SEO)

 Let’s first clear up the misconception that advertising in Google can directly influence your search engine rankings.
 That’s simply not true.
 However, advertising can actually help your SEO campaign in other ways.
 For example, by advertising on relevant keywords you’ll be able to more quickly determine which keywords drive leads and sales for your business.

 SEO is a long term investment and the biggest mistake is optimizing for keywords that ultimately do not generate sales, even when you’re ranked #1.
 By testing with advertising first, you’ll mitigate this risk.
 But that’s not all…